NHIndustries NH90

-The NHIndustries NH90 is a medium-sized, twin-engine, multi-role military helicopter.
-It was developed in response to NATO requirements for a battlefield helicopter which would also be capable of being operated in naval environments.
-The NH90 was developed and is manufactured by NHIndustries, a collaborative company owned by Airbus Helicopters, Leonardo (formerly AgustaWestland) and Fokker Aerostructures.
+The NH90 was developed in response to North Atlantic Treaty Organization (NATO) requirements for a battlefield helicopter which would also be capable of being operated in naval environments.
+It was developed and is manufactured by NHIndustries, a collaborative company owned by Airbus Helicopters (formally Eurocopter), Leonardo (formerly AgustaWestland), and Fokker Aerostructures.
 The first prototype conducted its maiden flight in December 1995; the type first entered operational service in 2007.
-As of June 2022, the NH90 has logged 327,053 flight hours in the armed forces of thirteen countries.
+As of June 2022, the NH90 logged 327,053 flight hours in the armed forces of thirteen countries.
+It is an advanced but high maintenance military helicopter employed by a dozen countries in two major versions.
+It has a naval version that can land on ships and is used for sea rescue and submarine warfare, and an army version that has been used for transporting cargo, people, medivac, and special operations.